Skip Navigation

 Search

-Clinical Requirements
+Clinical Psychological Science Requirements

-MISSION OF PROGRAM
+MISSION OF THE PROGRAM

-OVERVIEW OF CURRENT PROGRAM REQUIREMENTS:
+OVERVIEW OF CURRENT PROGRAM REQUIREMENTS

 1. Complete a series of required courses and demonstrate your academic competence across the field of psychology.